rexrobichaux/GISPolygonEditor/README.md

 # Data

-The sample script within the file uses Virginia DEQ regions as reference layers, and a sample Esri wildfire boundary polygon feature service as a spatial editing layer.
+The sample script within the file uses Virginia DEQ regions as a reference layer, and a sample editable Esri wildfire boundary polygon feature service as a spatial editing layer.
 This editor can easily handle point or line geometry editing as well as polygons.
 Just update the data sources, and fields as required for your editable feature services / layers.